CarlTBarnes/FindCleanCwIDE/README.md

 The Editor Find dialog saves your search strings to feed the drop list for reuse.
  The ClarionProperties.XML file stores these strings in `<FindPatterns value=""/>`.
  This is NEVER purged :( so it can grow very large with 1000's of entries that cause the dialog to open slowly.
- The Find Clean utility will shrink it to fix the problem.
+ This utility will shrink it to fix the problem.
- Read the About tab for more info.
-Also see ClarionHub thread: [FIND popup dialog window appears slowly in IDE](https://clarionhub.com/t/find-popup-dialog-window-appears-slowly-in-ide/3764)
+ The About tab has more informaton.
+Also read the ClarionHub thread: [FIND popup dialog window appears slowly in IDE](https://clarionhub.com/t/find-popup-dialog-window-appears-slowly-in-ide/3764)

 Below is the main window where you set your Max and Min counts then press Query to view the count of Find and Replace patterns.
  Pressing the Shrink button will actually write the files.
 The Clarion IDE must be closed.
  The example shows Clarion 11 with Find Patterns having 453 items taking 5301 bytes.
+ Are you going to search a drop list with 453 items?
- Click Shrink to reduce it to 25 items and 453 bytes.
+ Click Shrink to reduce it to 25 items and 243 bytes.
- Other systems have had 7000+ items taking over 100k.
+ I've had systems with 9000 items taking 125k.

 ![tab cln](images/tabClean.png)

-The AppData folder is the normal location of ClarionProperties.XML.
-This tabs shows the contents of these folders.
+The AppData folders are the normal location of ClarionProperties.XML.
+This tab shows the contents of these folders.

 ![tab App](images/tabAppData.png)